 1. Shampoo every other day

 Typically, we tell guys not to wash their hair every day, and to instead do it every few days (since shampoo can dry out the hair by stripping it of all its natural oils).
 But guys with thinning hair may want to consider shampooing more frequently.
 Dr. Collyer says every other day is ideal, though you can of course wash daily if you feel you need to.
 This is because the environment of your scalp is imperative for your hair’s health.
 And since your hair is already thinning and compromised, you want to do all you can to keep fungus and bacteria from settling in around the scalp.
-This in turn can promote healthier hair growth.
-It can also potentially help flush out the buildup of Dihydrotestosterone (DHT), the hormone byproduct that suffocates hair follicles, in particular if the shampoo is fortified with saw palmetto.
-(More on that ingredient later.)
+This in turn can aid in growing healthier hair.

 2. Prioritize scalp health